jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v1.1.0 and latest

+* 20221027 - *SBS* (vehicles only) - Rewrote engine model for wheeled vehicle.
+Before engine inertia was only used when the clutch was pressed, now it is always used, so you may want to use a lower value.
+The way torque is distributed over the wheels has also changed and may require tweaking the vehicle parameters.
+(5ac751cee9afcc097fd4f884308f5e4dc9fdaeaf)
 * 20220903 - *SBS* - Added overrides for number of position/velocity solver iterations.
 Only affects serialization.
 (38ec33942ead4968a83409bd13d868f60e6397c4)
 * 20220826 - *SBS* - Removed FixedConstraintSettings and SliderConstraintSettings SetPoint functions.
 If you were calling this function replace it by setting mAutoDetectPoint = true. (d16a0b05bfeed42b1618e3774a9c953e6922d22b)
 * 20220614 - It is now possible to override the memory allocator, register the default using RegisterDefaultAllocator().
 This means that the public API now takes STL containers that use a custom memory allocator so use Array instead of vector, UnorderedMap instead of unordered_map etc. If you're using placement new, replace new (x) y with ::new (x) y.
 Define JPH_DISABLE_CUSTOM_ALLOCATOR to disable this new behavior (b68097f582148d6f66c18a6ff95c5ca9b40b48cc)